tus/tus-resumable-upload-protocol/protocol.md

 The Server MAY delete partial uploads once they are concatenated but they MAY be used multiple times to form a final resource.

-Any `PATCH` request against a final upload MUST be denied and MUST neither modify the final nor any of its partial resources.
+Any `PATCH` request against a final upload MUST be denied responding with the `403 Forbidden` status code and MUST neither modify the final nor any of its partial resources.
 The response of a `HEAD` request MUST NOT contain the `Offset` header.
 The `Entity-Length` header MUST be included if the length of the final resource can be calculated at the time.
 Responses to `HEAD` requests against partial or final uploads MUST include the `Concat` header and its value as sent in the file creation request.

 #### Headers